vsc55/ombi_sqlite_mysql/README.md

         }
     }
     ```

+    > [!IMPORTANT]
-    > ### NOTE: If you want to export all the content to several servers we will have to repeat the point "Create and prepare tables" with the different servers so that all the tables are created.
+    > If you want to export all the content to several servers we will have to repeat the point "Create and prepare tables" with the different servers so that all the tables are created.
 You will also have to modify the file **database.json** at the end of the export process before running ombi to leave a single server for each database.

 2. Start data migration.
     > The script will empty the tables from the MySQL/MariaDB database and automatically migrate the data from SQLite to MySQL/MariaDB.

     ```bash
     $ python ombi_sqlite2mysql_multi.py -c /etc/Ombi
     Migration tool from SQLite to Multi MySql/MariaDB for ombi (1.0.0) By VSC55